chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

 - Other important data relevant to the transaction.

 These receipts are vital for developers because they allow deep insights into what occurred during the transaction, beyond just a confirmation of its success.

+## Transaction Receipts

+Transaction Receipts provide access to logs emitted by other contracts.
+These logs contain valuable information regarding events triggered during execution by other contracts.

+For example, our subgraph tracks events from the CryptoKitty contract.
+However, to gather sale data from the exchanges, we need to identify the events/logs emitted by the exchange contracts.

+The `key` is that we can listen for Transfer events on the CryptoCoven contract.
+By doing this, we can also check if sale-related events occurred within the same transaction.
+This allows us to aggregate data across multiple contracts effectively and obtain comprehensive insights into NFT transactions.

+Understanding these transactions is crucial for developers and users alike, as it enables them to track and analyze the complete lifecycle of NFTs.
+By leveraging transaction receipts, developers can build more robust applications that provide users with detailed transaction histories, enhancing transparency and trust in the ecosystem.

 ## Why Use Transaction Receipts?